-To start planning your grid, go into your Sked account, then click on “Planner” on the left sidebar menu, like in the image below
+To start planning your grid, go into your Sked account, then click on “Planner” on the left sidebar menu.

 Once it opens, you’ll see your draft posts on the left and the planner interface in the center (it’s the one that looks like a smartphone displaying an Instagram grid).

 All you have to do now is drag your draft posts over to the planner and arrange them to create the perfect grid!